SAP-samples/teched2023-AD264/exercises/ex1/README.md

 > Note how the files names match the entity names.

+Now fill in some content:

-👉 For the two code lists, **fill in data in the terminal** real quick:
+👉 For the two code lists, **add csv records in the terminal** real quick:

 ```sh
 cat << EOF > db/data/incidents.mgt-Status.csv